-The Museum of Dion has a large selection of works of art and objects of daily life found in the town and in the sanctuaries; they confirm the impression that Dion was a wealthy town, the inhabitants of which enjoyed life, made the best out of living in sight of the gods and did not care too much about them, with the exception of Dionysus, whom they saw as a perfect bon vivant.
+The Museum of Dion has a large selection of works of art and objects of daily life found in the town and in the sanctuaries; they confirm the impression that Dion was a wealthy town, the inhabitants of which enjoyed life, made the best out of living in sight of the gods and did not care too much about them.

-The economy of Dion was based on the sanctuaries and on religious festivals; there is evidence that a basilica was turned into a church and that Dion had a bishop, but probably the town did not survive for very long after the faith in the Olympian gods was banned by Emperor Theodosius in 392 AD.
+The economy of Dion was based on the sanctuaries and on religious festivals; there is evidence that a basilica was turned into a church and that Dion had a bishop, but probably the town did not survive for very long after the worship of the Olympian gods was banned by Emperor Theodosius in 392 AD.